-2024 SR'000 2023 SR'000
+Foreign exchange rate 2024 SAR'000 2023 SAR'000

 US Dollar 1,297,013 1,281,461

 Australian dollars - 110,222

 Pound Sterling 57,536 64,339

 Hong Kong Dollar - 2,275

 Taiwan Dollar 588 3,286

-UAE Dirhams 19,263 -
+UAE Dirhams 19,263

 Indonesian Rupiah 2,376 -

 South Korean Won 8,612 -

 The table below indicates the extent to which the Group was exposed to currency risk at December 31, on its foreign currency positions.
 The analysis is performed for a reasonable possible movement of the currency rate against the Saudi Arabian Riyal with all other variables held constant, including the effect of hedging instrument, on the consolidated statement of income.
-A negative amount in the table reflects a a) MARKET RISK - TRADING BOOK (continued)
+A negative amount in the table reflects a potential net reduction in consolidated statement of income, while a positive amount reflects a net potential increase.
+The sensitivity analysis does not take account of actions that might be taken by the Group to mitigate the effect of such changes.